Jimmy White: 1977–1991

 In 1990, White recorded a 16–14 victory over Davis in the semi-finals of the 1990 World Championship.
 It was Davis's first defeat in the event in four years.
 White subsequently lost his second World Championship final 12–18 to Hendry.
-However, White beat Hendry 18–9 to retain his World Matchplay title later in the year and that win was followed by a 10–4 victory over Hendry (after leading 9–0) in the final of the 1991 Classic.
+White then beat Hendry 18–9 to retain his World Matchplay title later in the year and that win was followed by a 10–4 victory over Hendry (after leading 9–0) in the final of the 1991 Classic.
 White continued his run of success by beating Tony Drago 10–6 in the final of the 1991 World Masters for his third successive tournament win.

-He played Parrott in the final of the 1991 World Championship and was whitewashed in the first session 0–7.
-Although White managed to close the gap to 7–11, Parrott was able to seal an 18–11 victory.
+White played Parrott in the final of the 1991 World Championship and was whitewashed in the first session 0–7.
+White managed to close the gap to 7–11, but Parrott was able to seal an 18–11 victory.
 White was defeated by Parrott again, 13–16 in the final of the 1991 UK Championship.
 It was White's fifth defeat in five UK and World Championship finals.